omerharuncetin/supply-chain/README.md

 ## Requirements
 - You should run blockchain first, then frontend application.
 - You should connect your metamask to **localhost:8545**.
+- You should add your metamask one of the truffle accounts and use the platform with that.

 ## Run Blockchain
 Run the commands below one by one